MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/3_basic_github_workflow/README.md

 ## Basic Github workflow

-While we won't use every feature of github (no need for "branches" in this course, though use them if you know how) this will be our basic workflow for using Github in this course: (all steps will be further explained later on).
+While we won't use every feature of github (there is no need for "branches" in this course, though use them if you know how) this will be our basic workflow for using Github in this course: (all steps will be further explained later on).

 1. Program your game and save/make changes to your local computer file folders.
 This could be things like:
 * editing code in your game